-Due to variations in elevation, land use, and hydrology across the country, different regions of Uzbekistan are more or less exposed to the different climate hazards.
-Earlier this year in April, the country suffered from extreme floods and mudflows after torrential rain - making it the worst flood event in 80 years.
-The floods were followed by extreme heatwaves in July where temperatures rose to 42.6°C1.
-There were occasional blackouts due to a surge in energy demand because of increased air conditioning and refrigeration needs.
+Due to variations in elevation, land use, and hydrology across the country, different regions of Uzbekistan are exposed to the different climate hazards.
+In April 2022, the country suffered from extreme floods and mudflows after torrential rain - making it the worst flood event in 80 years.
+The floods were followed by extreme heatwaves in July where temperatures rose to 42.6°C. There were occasional blackouts due to a surge in energy demand because of increased air conditioning and refrigeration needs.
 Such events are only going to become more frequent in the future; therefore, mapping hazards is crucial to minimize losses and ensure climate proof infrastructure development.